byu-cs324/byu-cs324/01d-hw-strings-io-env/README.md

      $ CS324_VAR=foo ./learn_c test.txt
      ```

-     *What is the difference between running the commands?*
+     *What is the difference between running the commands?
+Briefly explain.*

  49. Run the following two commands: